lucky-media/guidelines/pages/design/process.md

 1. Wireframing Wonder

-Beginning with our Figma Starter Project, we craft and refine the building blocks that make up the wireframe.
+Beginning with our Figma [Web UI Starter](https://www.figma.com/community/file/1243858237628374539) Project, we craft and refine the building blocks that make up the wireframe.
 Our attention to detail ensures every component, margin, padding, radius, and font is spot-on.
 With the wireframe complete, we share it with the client via Figma, eagerly awaiting their valuable feedback to make sure our design aligns perfectly with their expectations.

 2. Dazzling Design